LogoLogo

 # 4. Saving Outputs

-The schema.json file within your app directory contains your JSON schema.
-Input app parameters submitted to the Jobs API will be validated against this schema before the job can start.
+Any input parameters submitted to the Jobs API will be checked against this schema before the job starts.

-Here is an example of a JSON schema that requires a single input string with a maximum length of 50 characters:
+Here’s an example of a schema that requires a single input string (prompt) with a maximum length of 50 characters:

 schema.json